-As a boy who ended Arsenal’s 30-game unbeaten run to the 18-year-old that left supporters flabbergasted at Euro 2004 – his ability sent shockwaves across the globe.
+From the boy who ended the Gunners’ 30-game unbeaten run to the 18-year-old who left spectators flabbergasted at Euro 2004, his grace and ability sent shockwaves across the globe.

-That said, we have selected five of our favourite Premier League finishes from the former captain to celebrate the achievements of a walking icon.
+Therefore, we felt it fitting to select five of our favourite Premier League finishes from our former captain to celebrate the achievements of a walking icon.

 A not-so-rainy night in Stoke

-At five is the goal that brought Mr Rooney to number 250 for United.
+At five is the goal that brought Mr Rooney to number 250 for Manchester United.

-With Stoke leading after a 19th-minute own-goal from Juan Mata, José Mourinho’s side looked lethargic in attack.
+With Stoke leading after a 19th-minute Juan Mata own-goal, Jose Mourinho’s side looked lethargic in attack and devoid of a killer touch on a difficult evening.

 But, as was so often the case, the ever-reliable number ten shouldered the responsibility of a set piece in the fifth minute of added time, delivering a technically magnificent strike.

-This remarkable goal earned his side a point and surpassed the goalscoring record of the legendary Sir Bobby Charlton.
+This remarkable goal earned his side a point and surpassed the goalscoring accomplishments of the legendary Sir Bobby Charlton.

-17 March 2007 saw a star-studded Manchester United dispatch the visiting Bolton Wanderers by four goals to one at Old Trafford.
+A star-studded Manchester United dispatched the visiting Bolton Wanderers by four goals to one at Old Trafford on 17 March 2007.

-A brace from Park Ji-sung and Rooney sealed a comfortable victory, but The Red’s second was sublime.
+Park Ji-sung supplied a brace, and Rooney sealed a comfortable victory, but the Red’s second was truly sublime.

 United, famed for their scintillating pace in transition, turned defence to attack in seconds, with the majesty of Cristiano Ronaldo and his English teammate cutting the visitors to shreds.